OmegaLambda1998/BetterInputFiles.jl/doc/src/setup.md

 ```@meta
-CurrentModule = OLUtils.SetupModule
+CurrentModule = InputFiles.SetupModule
 ```
 # Setup Functions
-The main functionality provided by `OLUtils` is the ability to consistently setup packages from a `.toml` file.
+The main functionality provided by `InputFiles` is the ability to consistently setup packages from a `.toml` file.

 ```@contents
 Pages = ["setup.md"]